xocekim/blog/_posts/2023-08-24-scaleway-debian-ipv6-only-dns-over-tls.markdown

 The main problem here being that scaleway uses cloud-init, which then uses netplan, which then sets up systemd-resolved incorrectly because netplan only supports a few parameters to setup the connection.

-# edit the netplan and tell it to not use the DHCP provided DNS servers
+Edit the netplan and tell it to not use the DHCP provided DNS servers
 ```shell
 vim /etc/netplan/50-cloud-init.yaml
 ```